 - 1 tsp sugar

 - 1 420g can white beans – Cannellini, butter beans, haricot beans…

-1/3 cup soup pasta – risoni, alphabets, tiny macaroni, whatever you can find
+- 1/3 cup soup pasta – risoni, orzo, alphabets, tiny macaroni, broken spaghetti

 Heat the oil in a large saucepan and toss in the onion, garlic, celery and leek and stir until beginning to soften.
 Add the bacon, cook for two more minutes.